ncatlab/nlab-content/pages/1/0/0/0/1/content.md

 ## Terms of use
  {#TermsOfUse}

 One purpose (or at least: one goal) of the $n$Lab is to help make information widely available and usefully related to other information.
-This follows the traditional practice of exchange of information in academia:
+This follows the traditional practices of exchange of information in academia:

-If you wish to make use of content obtained from the $n$Lab, you are free and encouraged to do so, while properly acknowledging and/or citing your source.
-If you want to be sure that an $n$Lab page which you cite always contains precisely the same information, you can point to a specific version number of a page, found by clicking on the _history_ button at the bottom of any page.
+Using content obtained from the $n$Lab is free and encouraged, while properly acknowledging and/or citing the source.
+Cited $n$Lab page may change, hence in citations you can point to a specific version number of a page, while the past version(s) can be found by clicking on the _history_ button at the bottom of any page.

-Conversely, if you contribute material to the $n$Lab, you are making it publically available and should be aware that others may use it (whatever you decide to do with it elsewhere) or, in fact, edit it.
-In the first case you trust that they will cite your contributions properly, in the second that they respect it and only improve on it.
-At the same time, you are expected to properly acknowledge sources of information for material entered into the $n$Lab.
+Conversely, any content contributed to $n$Lab is publicly available and the author should be aware that others may use it (whatever you decide to do with it elsewhere) or, in fact, edit it.
+In the first case author trusts that users will cite his/her contributions properly, in the second that they respect it and only improve on it.
+At the same time, one is expected to properly acknowledge sources of information for material entered into the $n$Lab.

 Usually this works well.
 If there is need for discussion, the [nForum](http://www.math.ntnu.no/~stacey/Mathforge/nForum/) is the forum to turn to.
 If serious problems arise, the [steering committee](#SteeringCommitte) might intervene.